raymondgh/springboard-data-science/Capstone 2/Proposal.md

 ### Approach

 To create a content recommendation engine, a multi-step process is necessary.
 First, popular submissions and comments will be clustered into topics.
 Second, influential users will be identified for those topics.
-Thirdly, a recommender will be created that suggests influential users to a given user of interest.
+Thirdly, a recommender will be created that suggests influential users and some of their content to a given user of interest.

 ### Deliverables